 Deleting files from the S3 bucket

-In this step, we will learn how to delete files from the S3 bucket using Python.
+In this step, we will learn how to delete files from the S3 bucket using python.
 We will also learn how to delete all files from one folder in the bucket.
-More details here: How to Delete Files in S3 Bucket Using Python.
+You can find more details here How to Delete Files in S3 Bucket Using Python.

 Delete S3 bucket

 In this last article of the series, we will learn how to delete the AWS S3 bucket.
-When deleting the S3 bucket first, we have to remove all files, and only then we will be able to delete the bucket from S3.
-You can read this here: Delete S3 Bucket Using Python and CLI.
+When deleting the S3 bucket first we have to remove all files and only then we will be able to delete the bucket from S3.
+You can read about this here Delete S3 Bucket Using Python and CLI

 Conclusion

 I hope you have found this AWS S3 tutorial helpful.
 We have covered the basics which should help you get started with S3.
-We will dive deep into AWS S3 in the next series of blogs.
+In the next series of blogs, we will dive deep into AWS S3.
 See you there 🙂